finanalyst/raku-pod-render/Pod2HTML2.md

 For more information about methods not covered here see the [PodProcess Class](RenderPod.md).
 A sister class [Markdown](MarkDown.md) is available.

+Three sets of default templates are available for

+*  `RakuClosureTemplater`,

+*  `Mustache` templating engine, and

+*  `Cro::WebApp::Template` engine.

-The default templating engine is `RakuClosureTemplater`, but the `Mustache` templating engine is retained.
-Some of the `xt` tests use the `Mustache` engine, and `Pod::To::Markdown` uses Mustache.
+Some of the `xt` tests use the `Mustache` engine.
+By default the **rakuclosure** templates are chosen.

+The default can be changed by setting `:type = 'crotmp'` or `:type = 'mustache'` when instantiating Pod::To::HTML.

-The templating system is chosen automatically ddepending on the templates that are provided.
-The default templates are `Raku Closure Templates`, but the class `Pod::To::HTML2::Mustache` is provided which supplies `Mustache` templates by default.
+If a file **html-templates.raku** is present in the Current Working Directory, then it is evaluated as a raku program and a Hash result is expected.
+This Hash is then used for the templates.
+The templating system is chosen automatically depending on the templates that are provided.

+A user can copy the contents (just the evaluation of the Hash) of one of the html-templates methods to **html-templates.raku** in the current working directory, and tweak the templates.

 # Usage with compiler
 From the terminal: